kaivandezand/WS-20-DO-KV/slides.md

 <span style="color:rgb(0,0,0)"> **.**
 ### <span style="color:rgb(2,165,86)">**Green (pluralistic) worldview**

-> People are aware of orange’s materialistic obsession
+> Organization as families
->>+ Happiness is important to the organization’s overall success
++ Happiness is important to the organization’s overall success
->>+ Organization as families
++ Aspires to be egalitarian and consensus seeking
->>+ Aspires to be egalitarian and consensus seeking
++ Aware of orange’s materialistic obsession

 <!-- .slide: data-transition="linear" -->
 ---